-Many Asian girls believe double eyelids give the impression of bigger and brighter looking eyes.
-The Oculoplastic Service at Singapore National Eye Centre shares how this procedure is done.
+Many believe double eyelids give the impression of bigger and brighter looking eyes.
+The Oculoplastic service at Singapore National Eye Centre (SNEC) shares how double eyelid surgery is performed.

 Continued from previous page.

 The upper eyelid, controlled by the levator muscle, is attached to the skin above the eye.
-In Westerners, this forms a fold that results in a double eyelid but, in some Asians, this attachment does not occur, said Dr Chee, who was trained locally and in South Korea.
+In Caucasians, this forms a fold that results in a double eyelid but, in some Asians, this attachment does not occur.

 In addition, some Asians have bulky fat tissue in their upper lids, resulting in protruding or puffy eyelids, which may even hide natural double eyelids.
 They also tend to have prominent skin folds (epicanthic folds) in the upper eyelids that cover the inner corners of the eyes.
 These folds can cover the upper eyelashes and part of the upper eyelids, making the eyes look "almond-shaped" and smaller.

-While surgery may alter these physical traits, differences such as bone structure around the eyes, cannot be changed.
-Dr Chee advises Asians with these characteristics to have realistic expectations.
+While surgery may alter some physical traits, differences such as bone structure around the eyes, cannot be changed.
+Hence, those considering going under the knife should have realistic expectations.

 Surgery for double eyelids